Chris Williams (historian): Research

 Williams' edition of the Burton diaries was published by Yale University Press.
 The diaries were donated to Swansea University by Burton's widow, Sally Burton, in 2006.
 He wrote extensively on the history of the South Wales Coalfield and on modern Welsh history and most recently on the history of political cartoons and caricature in Britain from the 18th century to the Second World War.

 Personal life

 Williams was born in Griffithstown, Monmouthshire, Wales on 9 March 1963, to Peter and Josephine Williams.
 He spent the first three years of his life in Newport, but his family later moved to Swindon, where he did his O-Levels and A-Levels, spending a year in the army before going to the University of Oxford.

+Williams' eldest son, from his first marriage to Siobhan McClelland is The Revd Dr Harri Williams, Principal of St Stephen's House, Oxford.

 He lectured on mountaineering around the world and in Wales.
 A keen walker, he climbed La Breche De Rolland in the French Pyrenees, Ben Nevis, Snowdon and Pen-y-Fan.

 Williams died from a heart attack on 4 April 2024, at the age of 61.